Online Backups Vs. Traditional Tape Drives

 Online backups are a lot more secure than tape drives because they are encrypted and tape drives can easily be stolen with the source computer.

-Online backups also have an online cloud, which allows sharing of files and data with anyone who you give permission.
+Online backups also have an online cloud.
+This allows sharing of files and data with anyone to who you give permission.
 The cloud also allows for fast backups and restores.

 Online backups cannot be damaged because the cloud is self-healing.